Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/introduction.typ

 #pagebreak()

-= About This Notebook
+#nb_heading([About This Notebook])

 This notebook was written with a typesetting language called Typst.
-The source code can be found here TODO.
+The source code can be found here: _#link("https://github.com/Area-53-Robotics/53E-Notebook")_.

 == Why Digital